UCDavisLibrary/wine-price-api/README.md

 automatically be paginated with proper thumbnails.
 Currently we are doing that seperately, and uploading these data by themselves.
-In some ways that is better in the sense that for docker installations, we do not need to have special images.
-This administration step could be done via a browser, and using this same type of setup.
+In some ways that is better in the sense that for docker installations, we do not need to have special image modification software.
+Additonally, the administration step could be done via a browser, using this same type of setup.
+For example, we've verified that you can use pdf.js to build the individual page images from the pdf files.
+We've also verified that this *almost* works in nodejs using pdf.js.
+The problem being that an event is needed to know when the composition of the image is complete.

 #### Creating the catalog data.